brazilofmux/tinymux/mux/readme.txt

    Unpack the mux-2.7.0.1.win32.src.zip using WinZip.

 2. Start Visual C++ and open the workspace file (mux2.7/src/netmux.dsw).
+Your version of Visual Studio may want to convert this workspace file into a 'solution' file and also convert all the project files.
+Let it do this, and then remember to work with the solution file thereafter.

-3. Within Visual C++, Do a batch build in order to produce netmux.exe.
+3. Within Visual C++, do a batch build in order to produce netmux.exe.
 The non-debug version will be placed in mux2.7/src/bin_release and must be copied over to mux2.7/game/bin.
+It will also build a libmux.dll file which must also be copied over to mux2.7/game/bin.
+Starting with 2.7, it will also build several modules under mux2.7/src/modules/bin_release.
+If you intend to use these, they must also be copied into the mux2.7/game/bin directory.

 4. Start the server with the following: